Getting to Chamonix

 - Grenoble-Isere Airport to Chamonix 220 km – about 2 hours 15 mins drive.

-Les Houches is on the way to Chamonix from all these airports so getting there takes about 10 minutes less.
+Les Houches is on the way to Chamonix so travel times are reduced by about 10 minutes.

-Argentiere and Le Tour are all on the far side of Chamonix from these airports, so getting there takes about 15 minutes longer (Argentiere) and 25 minutes longer (le Tour).
+Argentiere, Le Tour and Vallorcine are all on the far side of Chamonix so travel times are increased by about 15 minutes for Argentiere, 25 minutes for le Tour, and 30 minutes for Vallorcine.

-From Geneva airport you can choose between cheaper ‘pay per seat’ shared transfers and ultra-convenient private transfers, both provided by specialist ski transfer services.
-These save you the worry of having to drive on mountain roads in wintry conditions in a car you’re not used to.
+From Geneva airport you can choose between cheaper ‘pay per seat’ shared transfers and ultra-convenient private transfers.

 AlpyBus offers simple, reliable, affordable transport from Geneva to Chamonix and the other resorts and villages in the Chamonix Valley.
 Our new fleet of comfortable minibuses are specially adapted for mountain roads, and we have priority parking at Geneva Airport, so there are no long walks.
 Choose either low cost shared services or ultra-convenient private transfers – both come with an unbeatable price match guarantee and no hidden charges.
 Get a transfer quotation and book online >>>